Expert system

-In artificial intelligence, an expert system is a computer system emulating the decision-making ability of a human expert.
+In artificial intelligence (AI), an expert system is a computer system emulating the decision-making ability of a human expert.

-Expert systems are designed to solve complex problems by reasoning through bodies of knowledge, represented mainly as if–then rules rather than through conventional procedural code.
-The first expert systems were created in the 1970s and then proliferated in the 1980s.
-Expert systems were among the first truly successful forms of artificial intelligence (AI) software.
+Expert systems are designed to solve complex problems by reasoning through bodies of knowledge, represented mainly as if–then rules rather than through conventional procedural programming code.
+Expert systems were among the first truly successful forms of AI software.
+They were created in the 1970s and then proliferated in the 1980s, being then widely regarded as the future of AI — before the advent of successful artificial neural networks.

-An expert system is divided into two subsystems: the inference engine and the knowledge base.
-The knowledge base represents facts and rules.
-The inference engine applies the rules to the known facts to deduce new facts.
-Inference engines can also include explanation and debugging abilities.
+An expert system is divided into two subsystems: 1) a knowledge base, which represents facts and rules; and 2) an inference engine, which applies the rules to the known facts to deduce new facts, and can include explaining and debugging abilities.

 History

 Early development

 Soon after the dawn of modern computers in the late 1940s and early 1950s, researchers started realizing the immense potential these machines had for modern society.
-One of the first challenges was to make such machines capable of “thinking” like humans – in particular, making these machines capable of making important decisions the way humans do.
-The medical/healthcare field presented the tantalizing challenge of enabling these machines to make medical diagnostic decisions.
+One of the first challenges was to make such machines able to “think” like humans – in particular, making these machines able to make important decisions the way humans do.
+The medical–healthcare field presented the tantalizing challenge of enabling these machines to make medical diagnostic decisions.

 Thus, in the late 1950s, right after the information age had fully arrived, researchers started experimenting with the prospect of using computer technology to emulate human decision making.
 For example, biomedical researchers started creating computer-aided systems for diagnostic applications in medicine and biology.
 These early diagnostic systems used patients’ symptoms and laboratory test results as inputs to generate a diagnostic outcome.